Adoption Procedures

 Social Requirements

-If the rabbit is going to be alone (i.e. without the company of people, a cat or other household pets) for the majority of the time, then we recommend that the adopter adopt a second rabbit as a companion to the first.
+If the rabbit is going to be alone (i.e. without the company of people, a cat or other household pets) for the majority of the time, we recommend that the adopter adopt a second rabbit as a companion for them.

 Spaying and Neutering